rommelsim/rommelsim/README.md

 - 👋 Hi, I’m @rommelsim
 - 👀 I’m interested in coding when i'm free
-- 🌱 I’m currently learning Swift and Pyhton(ML)
+- 🌱 I’m currently learning Python(ML)
 - 📫 How to reach me?
 No thx lol.